parlance-zz/g-diffuser-bot/README.md

 ![https://www.stablecabal.org](https://raw.githubusercontent.com/parlance-zz/g-diffuser-bot/dev/part_of_stable_cabal.png) https://www.stablecabal.org

-##  g-diffuser-bot - Discord bot and utilities for the diffusers library (stable-diffusion)
+##  g-diffuser-bot - Discord bot, interface and utilities for the diffusers library (stable-diffusion)

 Oct 22-2022 Update: Most of the annoying bugs in the Discord bot have now been fixed.
 The gRPC server now uses a Docker image which includes xformers support (large speed boost) as well as support for **stable-diffusion-v1-5 (which is the new default)**.
 The install instructions have changed accordingly, please find the changes below: